AdamSturge/Engine-Blog/pages/mydoc/mydoc_mesh.md

 }
 ```

 I won't go into detail here on how this code loads and removes data from the GPU since I'm assuming you know the basics of OpenGL already.
-The only part worth commenting on is the transformation from a face list **F** into an **edge list**.
-Unfortunately OpenGL doesn't directly support the {**V**,**F**} data structure we've been working with.
-Instead it expects an edge list of pairs of indicies.

-Continuing with the example of the simple 1 triangle mesh from above our **F** matrix [[1,0,2]] becomes a flattened list [1,0,2,1,0,2].
-Mentally you can group them like so [(1,0),(2,1),(0,2)].
-In this grouping the 1st index in each pair represents the "head" of an arrow whose base is the second index.
-So (1,0) represents a vector starting a vertex 0 and ending at vertex 1.
-If you read the edge list in this manner you'll see that it proceeds counter-clockwise just like our **F** matrix.
+Since our face list is already in counter-clockwise order we can just copy it into a primative array as is.

 {% include links.html %}